 Two milepost-based linear referenced files are available with each containing the state numbered routes including all Interstates, US Highways, and State numbered routes.
-Also included are the non-numbered or "N" routes representing a network of roadways that are urban principal arterials without a number assigned such as Storrow Drive or Jamaicaway.
-These "N" routes are used for pavement management purposes and are not part of the state milepost system.
+Also included are the non-numbered or "N" routes representing a network of roadways that are urban principal arterials without a number assigned such as Storrow Drive or Jamaicaway and "F" routes which the remaining Functionally Classified roads on the system exluding local roads These "N" routes are used for pavement management purposes and are not part of the state milepost system.

 Road Inventory Routes

 Layer containing the linear referenced spatial linework for the numbered routes plus "N" routes with the primary direction (north and east) beginning at zero and the opposing direction (south and west) also beginning at zero.
 This file is designed to match the numbered routes as one would drive them from beginning to end primarily for pavement management purposes.
 For example, I-91 north begins at zero at the Connecticut border and ends at just over 54 at the Vermont border, while I-91 south begins at zero at the Vermont border and ends just over 54 at the Connecticut border.

 Road Inventory Equation Routes